andy489/Empirical_Methods_and_Statistics/README.md

   <img src="https://github.com/andy489/Empirical_Methods_and_Statistics/blob/master/_additional/Volatility.png" height="170" width="762" alt="volatility">
 </p>

-Тhis repository contains notes on statistics and empirical methods from the Sofia University program.<br>
+Тhis repository contains notes on statistics and empirical methods from the Sofia University course.<br>
 It is intended for beginners, who are interested in statistics and wants to develop in this field.

 If you have troubles understanding the concepts or you have a suggestion please [**submit an issue**](https://github.com/andy489/Empirical_Methods_and_Statistics/issues/new/choose).<br>